ggonzalez94/base-auctions/README.md

     // Here you would normally transfer the actual asset to the winner(e.g. the NFT) function _transferAssetToWinner(address winner) internal override {
         winnerAssetRecipient = winner;
     }

+    // Here you would normally transfer the asset to the seller(e.g. the NFT) if there was no winner function _transferAssetToSeller() internal override {
+        returnAssetToSeller = true;
+    }
 }
 ```